AleksandarPredic/et-simple-crm/README.md

 * `maxlength_message` - Set maximum number of characters for the message field
 * `styled_form` - Set value here to 1 or 0.
 1 to use the plugin form styles.
 0 To leave form unstyled, so it can fit to the theme styles.

+## WordPress plugin installation
+Just upload the file `et-simple-crm.zip` from the plugin root to the WordPress website.

+If you changed something in the codebase, please use the described process below to build the plugin `et-simple-crm.zip` file.

 ## Installation and dev instructions
 You will need to have `composer` installed on your system.
 Also, in order to build and test plugin,